 Market penetration strategy

 Market penetration is one of the four main business growth strategies.
-It involves focusing on selling your existing products or services into your existing markets, with the aim of increasing your market share.
+It involves selling your existing products or services into your existing markets with the aim of increasing your market share.

 Market penetration tactics

-To devise a good market penetration strategy, you must have a successful product and a detailed knowledge of your market.
-You must also thoroughly understand your competitors.
+For an effective market penetration strategy, you must have a successful product and a detailed understanding of your market and competitors.
+Common tactics include:

-- increase the market share of current products
+- increasing the market share of current products

-- drive out competitors from a saturated market
+- driving out competitors from a saturated market

-Different tactics can help you to increase the market share of existing products, including:
+Different strategies can help you to increase the market share of existing products, including:

 - price adjustments